Chart Color Schemes

 Woodville West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Woodville West had a higher cultural diversity than most local areas, with 30.7% of its population born overseas and 30.1% speaking languages other than English at home.
-Christianity was the predominant religion in Woodville West, making up 49.5% of its population.
-The category 'Other' showed an overrepresentation, comprising 2.3% compared to the Greater Adelaide average of 1.8%.
+Woodville West had a higher cultural diversity compared to most local markets, with 30.7% of its population born overseas and 30.1% speaking a language other than English at home.
+Christianity was the predominant religion in Woodville West, comprising 49.5% of the population.
+The 'Other' religious category was overrepresented in Woodville West at 2.3%, compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity